-$$\pi_t = \kappa [\hat{Y}t - \hat{Y}t^] + \beta E_t \pi{t+1} + u_t, \tag{5.2}$$
+$$\pi_t = \kappa [\hat{Y}t - \hat{Y}t^] + \beta E_t \pi{t+1} + u_t, \qquad (5.2)$$

-The resulting LQ problem is of a form that has already been extensively studied in the literature on optimal monetary stabilization policy,67 and so the ways in which the parameterization of the objective and constraint shape the character of optimal policy is well understood once the problem is stated in this form.
+The resulting LQ problem is of a form that has already been extensively studied in the literature on optimal monetary stabilization policy,80 and so the ways in which the parameterization of the objective and constraint shape the character of optimal policy is well understood once the problem is stated in this form.
 The analysis in Benigno and Woodford (2005a), however, explains the microeconomic determinants of these factors.
 For example, it provides an interpretation of the "cost-push" disturbances that play a crucial role in familiar discussions of the tradeoffs between inflation and output stabilization, and shows that the cost-push effects of most types of shocks are larger the more distorted is the economy's steady state; and it explains the relative weight that should be assigned to the output-gap stabilization objective, showing that this need not be positive in the case of a sufficiently distorted economy.
 (Indeed, if distortions are severe, the quadratic objective can fail to be concave, so that a small amount of policy randomization can be welfare-improving.)
 Benigno and Woodford (2005b) extend the analysis to the case in which both wages and prices are sticky, obtaining a generalization of (5.1) in which a third quadratic loss term appears, proportional to squared deviations of nominal wage inflation from zero.
 This shows that the analysis by Erceg et al. (2000) of the tradeoff between stabilization of wage inflation and price inflation applies also to economies with distorted steady states, though the policy tradeoffs are complicated by the presence of cost-push terms that do not appear in those authors' analysis of the case of an undistorted steady state.
+Montoro (2007) extends the analysis to allow for real disturbances to the relative supply price of oil.

-$^{^{67}}$ See, e.g., Clarida et al. (1999) and Woodford (2003, chap.
+$^{^{80}}$ See, e.g., , Clarida et al. (1999) and Woodford (2003, chap.
 7).